seddonym/layer_linter/docs/concepts.rst

 ------

 Layers are a concept used in software architecture.
-They describe an application organized into distinct sections, or 'layers'.
+They describe an application organized into distinct sections, or *layers*.

 In such an architecture, lower layers should be ignorant of higher ones.
 This means that code in a higher layer can use utilities provided in a lower layer, but not the other way around.
 In other words, there is a dependency flow from low to high.

+**Layers in Python**

 In Python, you can think of a layer as a single ``.py`` file, or a package containing multiple ``.py`` files.
+This layer is grouped with other layers, all sharing a common parent package: in other words, a group of layers will all be in the same directory, at the same level.
+Layer Linter calls this common parent a *container*.

-Any file within a higher up layer can import from any file lower down, but not the other way around.
+Within a single group of layers, any file within a higher up layer may import from any file lower down, but not the other way around - even indirectly.

 .. image:: img/layers.png
     :align: center

+The above example shows a single group consisting of three layers.
+Their container is the top level package, ``pets``.
-In the above example, ``pets.cats.purring`` could import ``pets.rabbits`` but not ``pets.dogs.walkies``.
-``pets.dogs.walkies`` could import any other module, as it is in the highest layer.
+According to the constraints imposed by layers, ``pets.cats.purring`` may import ``pets.rabbits`` but not ``pets.dogs.walkies``. ``pets.dogs.walkies`` may import any other module, as it is in the highest layer.

 (For further reading on Layers, see
 `the Wikipedia page on Multitier Architecture`_).